 (Anesthesia) – Pulling Teeth.
 OMfG.
 Cry?
 You might, you just bloody well might, because watching this virtuoso carve Burton’s solo out of his upright bass in San Francisco is a right-on tribute.
-Metallica have never been short of humility and generosity, especially for their fans, and this moment captures all of that: honour paid to their lost past, gifted to someone outside the inner circle, within the show.
+Metallica have never been short of generosity, especially for their fans, and this moment captures that: honour paid to their lost past, gifted to someone outside the inner circle, within the show.
 A precious moment.

 Nothing Else Matters and Enter Sandman finish the set – no surprise – but, as with everything else, the symphonic novelty pumps new blood.
 Metallica have conquered again with an ambitious project that might just put more adventurous fire up ’em.
 Will they ride a slower Reload swagger or two next time they get in the studio, instead of the slightly by-numbers thrash metal tack of Hardwired?
 Wouldn’t be surprised.
 Definitely wouldn’t be disappointed, either.